 Choosing the right long term care facility

-With all the options available, selecting a long term care service can be overwhelming.
-Ask yourself these questions to make the process easier:
+Selecting a long term care facility can be overwhelming.
+Ask yourself these questions to ease the process:

 - What level of service do you need?
-Do you or does your loved one need help with everyday chores?
+Do you or does your loved one need help with everyday activities, such as getting dressed or walking to the bathroom?
 Nursing care?
 What does the doctor say?
-Determining specific care needs can help you decide what type of facilities to consider.
+Determining specific care needs can help you decide which type of facilities to consider.

 - What are your personal preferences?
-Would you or your loved one prefer a smaller facility, a certain location or certain living arrangements, such as a single room?
+Would you or your loved one prefer a smaller facility or certain living arrangements, such as a single room?
 Would you rather eat your meals in a cafeteria setting or in your own room?
 What amenities are most important?
 Also consider the rules.
 Can residents choose when to get up and go to bed?
 When are visitors allowed?
 What social activities are offered?
 Can residents continue to see their personal doctors?

 - What can you afford?
 Get the details on prices, fees and services.
 Know what's included in the monthly fee and what costs extra.

 - What's available close to home?
 Being close to friends and family can ease the transition to long term care.
 If vacancies are an issue, ask about waiting lists.

 - What's your first impression?
 Schedule a tour of the facility.
 Does the facility seem safe?
 Does it smell OK?
 Is the temperature comfortable?
 Are the residents treated respectfully?
 Do they seem happy?
 Are there enough caregivers on staff?
 What are the rooms like?
 Later, make unscheduled visits to make sure your first impression was accurate.